top of page

 ABOUT

-Nicole is a native Oregonian and University of Portland Criminal Justice graduate.
-Outside of work, Nicole enjoys running, golf, and spending free time volunteering with Special Olympics Oregon.
-She lives in Portland with her husband Bobby.
+Nicole is a native Oregonian and a graduate of the University of Portland with a degree in Criminal Justice.
+Outside of her work as Sheriff, she enjoys running, golf, and spending time with family.
+She lives in Portland with her husband, Bob, and is proud to be part of the community she serves.

 dave-hoefler-DBGb9u1Yf6Q-unsplash.jpg